theloneexplorerquest/study-notes/DDIA/Stream Processing.md

 However, streaming processing use local clock: it is reasonable if the event creation and processing is negligibly short.\
 #### Event time vs processing time
 Reason to be delayed: queueing, network faults etc. Message can be also lead to unpredictable ordering of messages.
+#### What clock to use
+It is a difficult problem, for example, in moblie report event we use: local time when the event occur, local time when the event is reported, server time when the event is received.
+#### Window type
+1. Tumbling window: fixed length, every events belongs to exactly one window
+2. Hopping window: fixed length, every windows to overlap to provide some smoothing.
+3. sliding window: all events that occur within some interval of each other.
+Implemented by keeping a buffer of events.
+4. session window: not fixed duration, groupping all event for the same user that occur closely together in time.
+### Stream join
+#### stream-stream
+Example: detect recent trends in search-for URLs.
+Every time someone types a search query, log an event.
+Event time someone click one of the search result, log another event.
+Need to bring the event together.
+The time between search and click may be highly variable.
+Click can arrive before search event. \
+Embedding the details of the seartch in the click event!=joining the event: only tell you about the case where the user clicked a searched result, not about the search wherer the user did not click any results. \